ehmicky/cross-platform-node-guide/README.md

 ["create symlink" permission](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/create-symbolic-links)
 which by default is off for non-admins.
 Also some file systems like [FAT](https://en.wikipedia.org/wiki/File_Allocation_Table) do not allow symlinks.
-As a consequence it is more portable to copy files instead of symlinking them.
+As a consequence it is more cross-platform to copy files instead of symlinking them.

 Neither junctions nor hard links